New York’s lawsuit against NRA can move forward, judge rules

 Manhattan Judge Joel M. Cohen’s decision means the nearly 2-year-long legal fight can continue.

+The ruling comes after mass shootings last month in New York and Texas reanimated debate over U.S. gun policy and refocused attention on the NRA.

-It began when James, a Democrat, filed a lawsuit that accused some top NRA executives of financial improprieties and sought to dissolve the group.
+The New York case began when James, a Democrat, filed a lawsuit that accused some top NRA executives of financial improprieties and sought to dissolve the group.
 The attorney general’s job includes oversight of nonprofit organizations incorporated in the New York, where the NRA was chartered in 1871.

 In March, Cohen rebuffed James’ bid to shutter the NRA.
 But the judge let the case go on, with the potential for fines or other remedies if the attorney general prevails.